Clara Driscoll (philanthropist): Marriage, Laguna Gloria and divorce

 On July 31, 1906, Clara married Tennessee-born Henry Hulme Sevier in St. Patrick's Cathedral, New York.
 The couple honeymooned in Europe and settled in the Sevier villa on Long Island.
 When Robert Driscoll Sr. died in 1914, the Seviers returned to Texas to be involved in the Driscoll family business.
 In 1917, Hal Sevier founded the Austin American-Statesman.

 Hal remembered his wife's fondness for Lake Como in Italy during their honeymoon, and sought to give her the Texas version.
 In August 1915, they bought 28 1/2 acres on Lake Austin at Mount Bonnell overlooking the Colorado River five miles (8 km) west of Austin.
 The land had originally been purchased by Stephen F. Austin who died before he could develop it.
 They chose the name Laguna Gloria, and Clara supervised the development of the estate and construction of the 15-room mansion, which became Clara's showplace for entertaining visitors from around the world.

+In 1926, Driscoll wrote in the local magazine Gossip:

+I have struggled to make this little home site...into a passably presentable garden of lawns and shrubs and flowers, intersected by paths and steps, with...glimpses and balustrades, and a few oil jars of ancient and accepted design.
+I have placed in...a proper setting a number of really beautiful and graceful statues which I was fortunate enough to obtain from one of the oldest and finest gardens in old Italy; this to give an Old World touch to an incomparably beautiful Texas landscape and to contribute a little dignity and formality to the riotous caprices of this violet-crowned vale.

 From 1922 to 1926, university student Mary Lubbock Lasswell became a frequent visitor to Laguna Gloria.
 Mary described Clara as a magnetic personality with reddish-black hair and brown eyes, and who was "exceedingly outspoken".
 Lasswell remembered that both the Seviers were fond of Mexican and Spanish songs.
 Mary likened Clara to "an eagle among a flock of pouter pigeons".

 Clara closed Laguna Gloria when her brother died in 1929 and the Seviers returned to the Palo Alto ranch headquarters.
 Clara managed the family's businesses and became president of Corpus Christi Bank and Trust Company.

 In 1933, President Franklin Roosevelt appointed Hal Sevier as ambassador extraordinary and minister plenipotentiary to Chile.
 In 1935, the couple became legally separated.
 They never had any children.
 The couple divorced on July 7, 1937 and Clara resumed the use of her maiden name.